-- a) Zero for the Key Exchange step SECURITY PROTOCOL OUT command and SECURITY PROTOCOL IN command: and - b) One for the Authentication step SECURITY PROTOCOL OUT command and SECURITY PROTOCOL IN command.
+- a) Zero for the Key Exchange step SECURITY PROTOCOL OUT command and SECURITY PROTOCOL IN command; and - b) One for the Authentication step SECURITY PROTOCOL OUT command and SECURITY PROTOCOL IN command.

-If the device server receives a SECURITY PROTOCOL OUT command with an invalid MESSAGE ID field in its IKEv2-SCSI header, then:
+If the device server receives a SECURITY PROTOCOL OUT command with an invalid MESSAGE ID field in its IKEv2-SCSI header, then the error shall be processed as described in 7.7.3.8.